Kunal719/abstract-prettifier/README.md

 The model architecture which was used to achieve the best results is here - https://arxiv.org/abs/1612.05251

+We can get the data on github at - https://github.com/Franck-Dernoncourt/pubmed-rct

 Results Achieved :

 The different scores of our model : (on 20k example dataset)